davidepalladino/DNS-UpdaterA/README.md

 - The public IP is fetched using the ipify API.
 - Logs are stored in the `logs` directory.
 - The Builder pattern is used for environment configuration.
-- The Factory Method pattern is used to add new provider.
+- The Factory Method pattern is used to add a new provider.
 - The code is well-documented.

 ## License